-In \cite{GG:Primitive} we find the right generalization of the concept of almost simple groups, to the setting of countable linear groups.
-Instead of considering simplicity of the group itself we say that a group is of {\it{almost simple type}} if it admits a linear representation whose Zariski closure is simple or close to being simple (see precise definition in Section \ref{sec:almost_simple}).
+In \cite{GG:Primitive} we find the right generalization of the concept of almost simple groups, in the setting of countable linear groups.
+Instead of considering simplicity of the group itself we say that a group is of {\it{almost simple type}} if it admits a faithful linear representation whose Zariski closure is simple or close to being simple (see precise definition in Section \ref{sec:almost_simple}).
 It is shown in \cite[Theorem 1.9]{GG:Primitive} that any countable primitive nontorsion linear group falls into exactly one of the three categories: primitive of {\it{affine type}}, primitive of {\it{diagonal type}} or primitive of {\it{almost simple type}}.
 While primitive groups of affine type directly generalize the corresponding finite AOS category, primitive groups of diagonal type actually generalize only the special situation where $H$ is a product of two minimal normal subgroups.
 The latter category, primitive groups of almost simple type, contains all other primitive groups.
 It encompasses simple groups like $\PSL_2(F)$ together with many groups with trivial socle such as free groups and arithmetic groups (such as $\PSL_n(\Z), \ \ n \ge 2$).
 A fact that attracted some criticism after the publication of \cite{GG:Primitive} was that the category of infinite groups of almost simple type contains also groups that seem to be direct infinite generalizations of groups of product or diagonal type, such as for example $T^m \rtimes S_m$ where $T$ is any infinite simple linear group.

-We feel that our main result Theorem \ref{thm:main} reinforces the analogy between our classification of countable linear primitive groups with the finite Aschbacher-O'Nan-Scott theorem.
+Our main result - Theorem \ref{thm:main} - reinforces the analogy between our classification of countable linear primitive groups with the finite Aschbacher-O'Nan-Scott theorem.
 We show that, while the primitive action is uniquely determined by the algebraic structure of the group for countable linear groups of affine and diagonal types; groups of almost simple type admit uncountably many nonisomorphic faithful primitive actions.
 For example the group $\PSL_2(\Q)$ admits many faithful primitive actions in addition to its well known 3-transitive action on the projective line $\P^1 \Q$.
-A similar situation holds for groups of almost simple type, that might be considered as ``direct analogues'' of groups of product or diagonal AOS types.
+A similar situation holds for groups of almost simple type, that might be constructed in the same manner as groups of product or diagonal AOS types.